 provide a safety and health orientation specific to the site for all employee-students; and

 provide sufficient supervisory visit time between the student, employer and the school's cooperative education coordinator or appropriate vocational technical teacher.
 Supervision shall be coordinated to allow for the joint participation by all parties including the vocational technical teacher.
-The school's cooperative education coordinator or vocational technical teacher shall conduct regular supervisory activities at the work site to ensure that the agreement is being followed and to update the student's competency attainment file.
+The school's cooperative education coordinator or vocational technical teacher shall conduct regular supervisory activities at the work site to see that the agreement is being followed and to update the student's competency attainment file.

-(8) Expenditures Each school that conducts one or more vocational technical education programs shall ensure that resources are adequate to enable the programs to meet current industry and Occupational Safety and Health Administration (OSHA) regulations with respect to facilities, safety, equipment and supplies.4.04: Program Approval Procedures and Policies
+(8) Expenditures Each school that conducts one or more vocational technical education programs shall provide resources that are adequate to enable the programs to meet current industry and Occupational Safety and Health Administration (OSHA) regulations with respect to facilities, safety, equipment and supplies.

+(9) Waitlists

+Vocational technical secondary schools that have more applicants than available seats shall maintain a waitlist for the current school year for eligible students who do not gain admission to the school, and report such data to the Department.

+4.04: Program Approval Procedures and Policies

 (1) In order to receive vocational technical education program approval, the Superintendent shall submit an application to the Commissioner that provides clear evidence of secondary student and labor market demand for the program and demonstrates compliance with the approval criteria.